Has Disney Lost the Streaming War?

 As Netflix, Amazon, and Hulu continue to expand their streaming services, other players are getting involved too.
-Walmart’s pumping up Vudu to compete and even Vizio has launched their own streaming service.
+Walmart’s pumping up Vudu to compete and even Vizio has launched a streaming service of their own.
 But where, oh where, is Disney’s?

 The official word has been that Disney will launch their streaming service sometime next year.

 In the meantime, other forces—ahem—other streaming companies are allowed to expand and amass subscribers.
-And Disney is still working on getting entertainment assets from Fox.
-Add to this the fact their Star Wars spin-offs have been put on hold following the flop better- known as Solo.
+Moreover, Disney is still working on getting entertainment assets from Fox.
+Add to this the fact their Star Wars spin-offs came to a grinding halt following the flop-better-known-as-Solo.

 Will we ever get to see a streaming service put on by Disney?